 EVENTS & MEETINGS

-While in-person gatherings are currently postponed due to COVID, the chapter hosts online “Farmers Guild” events, free educational webinars open to all.
+The chapter hosts events and free educational webinars open to all.
 For dates, updates and official invites to these events, sign up for our mailing list and/or check out the “What’s New” section below.

 Leadership Circle meetings are 4th Mondays at 6:30 via Zoom.
 For an invite and agenda to these more in-depth meetings or to learn more about getting involved, please contact wlk [at] sonic.net

 As the voice of small farms and sustainable agriculture, the Sonoma County CAFF chapter is actively engaged in local advocacy, speaking up at public hearings, meeting with policymakers, and submitting written comment.
 To learn more about the chapter’s stances, we’ve compiled all recent comment letters covering a variety of food, agricultural and land use issues, as well as a glossary with descriptions of relevant agencies and organizations.

 OTHER LOCAL RESOURCES YOU SHOULD KNOW ABOUT:

 Sonoma RCD / Goldridge RCD (Local Resource Conservations Districts, RCDs) : These local agencies help individuals and community groups drive the solutions to our most pressing natural resource issues, such as prolonged drought and climate change.
 They do this by making available technical, financial and educational resources to achieve the greatest benefit to soil, water and related natural resources.

 Natural Resources Conservation Service: Formerly known as the Soil Conservation Service, is an agency of the United States Department of Agriculture that provides technical assistance to farmers and other private landowners and managers.